gnolang/genesis/LITEPAPER.md

 TODO: Document security implications of language-level constraints.

 ### The Gno Virtual Machine

+Unlike traditional VMs that execute bytecode, GnoVM interprets the Abstract Syntax Tree (AST) directly.
+Source code is parsed and stored on-chain as AST nodes, making the execution model transparent and auditable.

+When code is deployed:

+1. Source is parsed into an AST
+2. AST is type-checked and validated
+3. AST nodes are stored on-chain (not compiled bytecode)
+4. Execution walks the AST directly

+This approach eliminates the compilation step that obscures intent in other platforms.
+What you read is what executes.

 TODO: Explain how GnoVM executes Gno code, its interpreter model, and how it differs from bytecode-based VMs.
 TODO: Describe how determinism, isolation, and safety are enforced by the VM.